-Plan Description to prioritise job creation; and expanding sustainable and value-adding employment opportunities.
-Gert Sibande District The vision for the GSDM LED Strategy is to promote long-term sustainable growth Municipality Local within the GSDM through job creation, the eradication of poverty and Economic Development Strategy unemployment, meeting the socio-economic needs of the community, and diversification of the economic base.
+Plan Description Sibande Gert District The vision for the GSDM LED Strategy is to promote long-term sustainable growth within Municipality Local Economic the GSDM through job creation, the eradication of poverty and unemployment, meeting Development Strategy the socio-economic needs of the community, and diversification of the economic base.
 One of the sectors driving the economy in the district is Energy generation.
-The district has four out of 10 operational coal-fired power stations in Mpumalanga: Tutuka, Camden, Majuba and Grootvlei.
-As such, coal-fired power generation is a significant industry in Gert Sibande, and these power stations are located near the coal mines due to the high cost associated with the transportation of coal.
+The district has four out of 10 operational coal-fired power stations in Mpumalanga, namely, Tutuka, Camden, Majuba and Grootvlei.
+As such, coal-fired power generation is a major industry in Gert Sibande, and these power stations are located near the coal mines due to the high cost associated with the transportation of coal.
 The Majuba Rail Network was commissioned to ease the pressure placed on the existing road infrastructure between Ermelo and Amersfoort by the truck transporting coal to Majuba Power Station.
 Amongst the NDP targets are energy and electricity-related targets that include: The proportion of people with access to the electricity grid should rise to at least 90% by 2030; and The country would need an additional 29 000MW of electricity by 2030, of which at least 20 000MW of this capacity should come from renewable sources.
-In line with National Outcome 6, which focuses on an efficient, competitive and responsive economic infrastructure network with the following outputs, the output includes: Output 1: Improving competition and regulation Output 2: Ensure reliable generation, distribution and transmission of electricity.
-Pixley Ka Seme Local Municipality The mining and energy sectors are key to the municipality's economic growth.
+In line with National Outcome 6, which focuses on an efficient, competitive and responsive economic infrastructure network with the following outputs, the output includes: Output 1: Improving competition and regulation

+Output 2: Ensure reliable generation, distribution and transmission of electricity.

+Pixley Ka Seme Local Municipality

+The mining and energy sectors are key to the municipality's economic growth.
 The Majuba Power Station is located within the municipal area, and several mines are also in the municipality.
 The municipality has recognised that climate change is one of the most critical issues currently occupying governments throughout the globe, citing that the impact of highly unpredictable climate change has reached unparalleled levels.
-To address the issue of climate change in regard to

-Plan Description infrastructure provision, the introduction of "green Infrastructure" must be implemented and adopted in frameworks and development plans.
+To address the issue of climate change in regard to infrastructure provision, the introduction of "green Infrastructure" must be implemented and adopted in frameworks and development plans.
 Currently, South Africa is facing a major electricity backlog as Eskom is in debt and is correctly using emergency reserves to address the issue of load shedding.
-Electrical demand will only be met through the national grid or self-governing renewable energy sources like solar energy, which will be sustainable and address climate change.
-Even though there is a reduction in terms of solar energy usage as a form of generating electricity, it is evident that this technology is projected to be even cheaper than traditional coal and natural gas-charged electricity generation.
+Electrical demand will only be met through the national grid or self-governing renewable energy sources like solar energy that will be sustainable and address climate change.

+Plan Description Even though there is a reduction in terms of solar energy usage as a form of generating electricity, it is evident that this technology is projected to be even cheaper than traditional coal and natural gas-charged electricity generation.

-Table 14: Strategic initiative within the area
+Table 14: Mpumalanga Strategic Initiatives and alignment with the project